ZonghaoLi777/githubTrending/README.md

 ## Unknown

+* 【2023-12-06】[miketromba / highest-paying-software-companies](https://github.com/miketromba/highest-paying-software-companies) - The top 500 highest paying companies based on median software engineer total comp on levels.fyi as of 12/1/23.
+* 【2023-12-06】[DERE-ad2001 / Frida-Labs](https://github.com/DERE-ad2001/Frida-Labs) - The repo contains a series of challenges for learning Frida for Android Exploitation.
+* 【2023-12-06】[nomi-sec / PoC-in-GitHub](https://github.com/nomi-sec/PoC-in-GitHub) - 📡 PoC auto collect from GitHub.⚠️Be careful Malware.
 * 【2023-12-05】[wpzzz / blocked-sites-in-south-korea](https://github.com/wpzzz/blocked-sites-in-south-korea) -
 * 【2023-12-05】[greatfrontend / awesome-front-end-system-design](https://github.com/greatfrontend/awesome-front-end-system-design) - Curated front end system design resources for interviews and learning
 * 【2023-12-05】[ZiqiaoPeng / SyncTalk](https://github.com/ZiqiaoPeng/SyncTalk) - This is the official source for our paper "SyncTalk: The Devil is in the Synchronization for Talking Head Synthesis"